underscoreio/essential-scala/src/pages/traits/traits.md

 </div>

-Plan
-- Example of trait
-- Trait syntax
-- Differences from a class
-- Meaning of a trait (OR)

 ## An Example of Traits

 Let's start with an example of a trait.
 Imagine we're modelling visitors to a website.
 There are two types of visitor: those who have registered on our site and those who are anonymous.
-We can model these with two classes:
+We can model this with two classes:

 ~~~ scala
 import java.util.Date